Booking Terms & Conditions

 - Literature Wales reserve the right to cancel up to two weeks before the start of the course.
 In these circumstances, a full refund will be made.
 Literature Wales will not be able to refund any costs related to travel arrangements.

 - We advise all participants to arrange personal insurance to cover all unexpected eventualities that may result in cancellation and the loss of fees.
 It is your responsibility to ensure that the insurance taken out is sufficient and appropriate.

-- An outline of the course content, and tutors’ biographies, is provided on Tŷ Newydd’s website.
+- An outline of the course content prepared by the tutors themselves, and tutors’ biographies are provided on Tŷ Newydd’s website.
 More information can be requested by Tŷ Newydd, and we encourage conversation about which course(s) are suitable for individuals.
 It is the participants’ responsibility to decide which course is suitable for them.
 Literature Wales will not refund any fees if participants decide to leave a course, or if a participant is unhappy about the course content.
-However in these cases we encourage conversation with the tutors, or a staff member early on during a course to try and resolve any issues.
+We encourage conversation with the tutors, or a staff member early on during a course if you are unhappy to try and resolve any issues.

 - In the event of tutor cancellations, Literature Wales reserve the right to make changes to the programme.
 Any changes will be conveyed to course participants.
 A change of tutor in these circumstances does not grant the participant a refund of fees.